»

 • Reduced maintenance requirements – Lower shrinkage and better acid resistance translate to longer service life and decreased lifecycle costs

 However, several implementation challenges currently limit widespread adoption.
 Higher initial costs stem from expensive alkaline activators, while quality control demands careful attention to material consistency and specialised mixing procedures.
-Limited availability of suitable waste materials can constrain production capacity, and building codes often lag behind technological developments, creating regulatory barriers.
-Despite these challenges, the superior performance characteristics and environmental benefits position geopolymer concrete as a transformative solution for sustainable construction as the industry develops supporting infrastructure and standards.
+Limited availability of suitable waste materials can constrain production capacity, and there are also regulatory requirements that the products many not meet.
+Despite these challenges, geopolymer concrete can serve as as a transformative solution for low-carbon construction in many applications.

 How Carbonaide helps bridge the gap between sustainability and concrete performance